FTC-Team-Scorpio/Scorpio_19-20_Skystone/README.md

 This is our ftc code for the 2019-20 season (Skystone).
-To find our main code go to FtcRobotControler
+To find our main code go to FtcRobotController/src/main/java/org/firstinspires/ftc/teamcode

 FTC code readme below:
 ## NOTICE